xxc3nsoredxx/sedutil/README.md

 * SHA512 password hashing vs SHA1 on original SEDutil
 * Compatibile with AMD Ryzen and AMD Ryzen mobile systems
 * New build scripts
+* No BIOS support
 * Updated PBA: newer, stripped down kernel
   * Linux 5.4.80
   * Original DTA bzImage size: 6.3 MiB
   * My bzImage size: 1.9 MiB
-* No BIOS support
+  * Cut features
     * No filesystem support
       * Excluding proc, devtmpfs, and ramfs
     * No graphics support
       * Excluding EFI framebuffer
     * No SMP support
     * No multilib support
     * No pseudoterminal support
     * No USB support
     * No SD/MMC/SDIO card support
     * No multi-user support
+* Busybox patches
+  * loginutils/getty.c
+    * Display `/etc/issue` when not prompting for login
+    * `-r` flag to automatically log in as `root`

 ## Build Process